-b.
+- b.
 Crew vehicles must be capable of providing reliable transportation to and from the fire line.
 School type buses and 15 passenger vans are not acceptable due to safety concerns.
 If a van has the same chassis size and/or are similar in length and width when parked side by side as a 15-passenger van, then it would not be allowed.
-Any van having the potential to carry passengers and/or cargo the same as a 15 passenger/high-capacity van is not allowed.
+Any van having the potential to carry passengers and/or cargo the same as a 15 passenger/high-capacity van is not allowed. - c.

-- c.
 All drivers must possess a current driver's license, medical card, and DOT physical if required based on size of vehicle driven. - d.
-Prior to dispatch, the Vendor is responsible for a noxious weed free vehicle.
-When directed by the incident, the Vendor shall clean their vehicle(s) to remove noxious weed seeds.
-Time spent by the Vendor performing this task is considered on-shift time.
+Prior to dispatch, the Contractor is responsible for a noxious weed free vehicle.
+When directed by the incident, the Contractor shall clean their vehicle(s) to remove noxious weed seeds.
+Time spent by the Contractor performing this task is considered on-shift time.
 The incident will normally provide cleaning facilities.
-If use of commercial facilities is required, the Vendor will be reimbursed for these costs based on receipts. - e.
-Vendor vehicles shall have external identification.
+If use of commercial facilities is required, the Contractor will be reimbursed for these costs based on receipts. - e.
+Contractor vehicles shall have external identification.
 The identification must be located on front driver side and passenger side doors.
-At a minimum, the identification must include Vendor's company name.
-Recognizable company logos that include the Vendor's company name are sufficient for this requirement. - f.
-The use of official State or federal agency shields or markings on private vehicles or property is prohibited.
+At a minimum, the identification must include Contractor's company name.
+Recognizable company logos that include the Contractor's company name are sufficient for this requirement. - f.
+The use of official State or federal agency shields or markings on private vehicles or property is prohibited. - 4.8.14 Air Transportation.

-4.7.12 Air Transportation.
 Crews dispatched by the State may be required to fly by government provided, or commercial transport to the fire location.
-When crews are transported by commercial air, the State shall reimburse the Vendor for air transportation costs.
-The Vendor will be notified that the crews are to be transported by air at the time the dispatcher places the Resource Order Request.
-When this occurs, the following rules MUST be adhered to.

-General Crew Information

-- If crews are required to be air transported, crews DO NOT come with hand tools.
+When crews are transported by commercial air, the State shall reimburse the Contractor for air transportation costs.
+The Contractor will be notified that the crews are to be transported by air at the time the dispatcher places the Resource Order Request.
+When this occurs, the following rules MUST be adhered to. - General Crew Information - If crews are required to be air transported, crews DO NOT come with hand tools.
 Crews shall not bring chain saws, unless specifically requested.
 (Refer to National Mobilization Guide NFES-2092). - All equipment will be inspected and weighed at the time of mobilization to ensure adherence to safe transporting procedures.
-NO combustible materials in motorized equipment, containers, or fusees may be loaded aboard aircraft.
-If chain saws are requested, they must be purged before being placed on the aircraft. - Crews transported by air under these provisions must wear clean clothing while traveling aboard aircraft(s) both to and from each fire location. - Crew Manifests, Weight Policy, and Gear for all Personnel - o Crews will be limited to a maximum of 20 people per crew. - All personnel mobilized and demobilized will be identified on a Passenger and Cargo Manifest Form.
+NO combustible materials in motorized equipment, containers, or fuses may be loaded aboard aircraft.
+If chain saws are requested, they must be purged before being placed on the aircraft. - Orews transported by air under these provisions must wear clean clothing while traveling aboard aircraft(s) both to and from each fire location. - Crew Manifests, Weight Policy, and Gear for all Personnel - o Crews will be limited to a maximum of 20 people per crew. - O All personnel mobilized and demobilized will be identified on a Passenger and Cargo Manifest Form.
 All crew leaders or crew representatives will always maintain a MINIMUM of four (4) accurate copies of this form.
-Crewmember weights will be displayed separately from baggage and equipment weights on manifest. - Crewmembers are limited to: - One (1) frameless soft pack not to exceed 45 pounds - Web gear or briefcase (not both) not to exceed 20 pounds - o Maximum allowable crew weight including equipment is 5,300 pounds
+Crewmember weights will be displayed separately from baggage and equipment weights on manifest.

+- Crewmembers are limited to: - One (1) frameless soft pack not to exceed 45 pounds - Web gear or briefcase (not both) not to exceed 20 pounds - Maximum allowable crew weight including equipment is 5,300 pounds

-- 4.7.13 Campsite.
-A designated campsite may be provided upon arrival of the crew at the incident.
-The Vendor is responsible for ensuring that all their personnel arrive with equipment to suit the conditions, such as tents, shelters, ground cloths, and sleeping bags. - 4.7.14 Laundry Service.
-If the incident provides a laundry service, the Vendor may utilize the service at no cost.
+4.8.15 Campsite.
+A designated campsite with adequate on-site support facilities will be provided upon arrival of the crew at the incident or host unit.
+The Contractor is responsible for ensuring that all crew personnel arrive with equipment to suit the conditions, such as tents, shelters, ground cloths, and sleeping bags.
+If the State cannot provide a campsite, an overnight allowance will be authorized (see 2.1.4 Lodging Allowance).